harshb/harshb.github.io/_posts/2019-10-05-faiz-mera-dil-mera-musafir.md

 >
 > I would be blessed
 >
-> if the days of my sorrow could be counted (and not infinite)
+> If the days of my sorrow could be counted (and not infinite)
 >
 > I would not be scared of dying
 >